Jamesits/auto-email-homework-fetcher/README.md

 Connect to a POP3 server, check every email, and if a mail matches a rule, download and organize its attachments.

+## Known Issues

+ * Attachments with the same name overwrites each other.
+ * No strict checking and error recovering
+ * Not very much config (if you want them, tweak the code yourself)

 ## Configuration

 Pretty straightforward: rename `config-example.ini` to `config.ini`, add a new section for your project, fill the rules then enable them in `config/tasks`.